 (2) Submission by electronic facsimile.
 Taxpayers and their representatives are encouraged to use a secure electronic facsimile service for transmitting requests for advice.
 To use the secure electronic facsimile method, first submit the full user fee payment set forth in Appendix A of this revenue procedure through www.pay.gov, and include a copy of the receipt for this payment with the request.
+See section 15.08 of this revenue procedure.

-Transmit the Form 3115, along with a cover sheet, to the secure electronic facsimile line: (877) 773-4950.
+Transmit the Form 3115, along with a cover sheet, to the secure electronic facsimile line: